fredericfalliere/djamo-interview-01/your_api/README.md

 I believe docker should not be reserved for productiom, but also for development.
 A `git clone` followed by `docker compose up --watch` should be the norm.
 Alas, NestJS framework does not comes with a solution out the box.
 A bit of configuration has been necessery to ensure hot reload works.

-## 01. Let's plan the first thing to work on
+## 01. Let's plan the first day of work

 When talking to an API that is slow or failing, and we want the best end-user experience, the first thing to do is to introduce transactions states, store them, and add an API endpoint to have updates on these transactions.